 Preaching to the Choir: Church Musicians and Spirituality (Panel Discussion)

 Church musicians feel “called” to do the work they do for a variety of reasons: the love of God, the joy of music, a pay cheque, and everything in between.
 Similarly, choral singers and bell-ringers have different motivations.
 This panel discussion brings together musicians and clergy with broad experience in negotiating some of the pitfalls which arise when these motivations clash.

 With the hours organists spend practicing their craft, waving their arms at singers, or hunched over their computers come the associated aches and pains.
 In this interactive class, Alexander Technique practitioner Tim Pyper demonstrates some of the basics of healthy posture.
 Participants will gain practical advice in moving more easily and mindfully, thereby reducing pain and improving musical performance.

 Block 2: Wednesday July 8 (9:45 am – 11:00 am)

 Let’s face it: no one is getting any younger; including choral singers – but that’s ok!
-Gary Froese brings a wide range of choral experience to this workshop which focuses specifically on getting the best results through a healthy approach to working with older singers.
+Garry Froese brings a rich mix of vocal and choral experiences and pedagogical expertise to this workshop, which focuses specifically on getting the best results through a healthy approach to working with older singers.

 DIY Organ Maintenance (Sponsored by Casavant Frères)